 - Finish at the breast.
 Breastfeeding experts differ about exactly how to time formula or expressed milk supplements, but some say that the least helpful way to give them is always to offer them after breastfeeding.
 This encourages dissatisfaction at the breast, and tends to undermine your confidence.
 Supplements can either be given as a completely separate feed (not offering the breast at all), or in the middle of a breastfeed.
 As long as the baby gets the right amount of milk in each 24 hour period, it really doesn’t matter exactly how it’s timed!
 The goal is to finish on the breast as often as possible.
-It’s much nicer for your baby to feed off to sleep on the breast rather than the bottle, and for you to see him rolling off the breast looking full and happy!
-Even if he isn’t breastfeeding at all yet, you can let him end his feed of expressed milk or formula milk with his cheek pillowed on your breast as he falls asleep.
-A baby who enjoys being at the breast, and associates it with feeling satisfied, comfortable and happy, will be eager to breastfeed as soon as he is ready.
+It’s much nicer for your baby to feed off to sleep on the breast rather than the bottle, and for you to see them rolling off the breast looking full and happy!
+Even if he isn’t breastfeeding at all yet, you can let them end their feed of expressed milk or formula milk with their cheek pillowed on your breast as they fall asleep.
+A baby who enjoys being at the breast, and associates it with feeling satisfied, comfortable and happy, will be eager to breastfeed as soon as they are ready.

 - Consider domperidone.
 This is a prescription-only drug which has a side effect of increasing the levels of the hormone prolactin in your bloodstream.
 It isn’t magic, but there is good evidence that for some women domperidone can help to boost milk supply, when combined with intensive milk removal as described above.
 If your GP is not familiar with its use for this purpose (and it isn’t licensed for this use, so your GP needs to be willing to take responsibility for prescribing it), these are useful resources to share: Breastfeeding Network – domperidone factsheet and UKMi – “Drug Treatment of Inadequate Lactation”.

 - Get support from other mothers who value what you are trying to do.
 Any LLL group will welcome a mother who is working on her milk supply, and the other mothers will highly value the effort you are putting in.
-We warmly welcome anyone who is interested in breastfeeding or providing her own milk for her baby, whether or not she is currently breastfeeding – please don’t feel awkward about giving extra milk at a LLL meeting.
+We warmly welcome anyone who is interested in breastfeeding or providing their own milk for their baby, whether or not they are currently breastfeeding – please don’t feel awkward about giving extra milk at a LLL meeting.
 Many LLL groups are on Facebook too – it can be a great way to connect with other mothers whose babies have been born early, and who have overcome their early feeding challenges.

 How much milk do I need to make?

 It might help to know that a week-old full-term baby takes about 500ml in 24 hours, rising to an average of 750ml in 24 hours by 2-4 weeks after birth and staying at this level until the baby starts eating other foods, around 6 months.
 Although every baby is different, with some babies needing more and some less milk than this, it can be helpful to have a rough idea in mind of how much milk to aim for when you’re expressing.
-Even if your small baby doesn’t need this much milk yet, if your goal is to feed her only on your milk, it makes sense to aim for a full supply, so that you will have plenty of milk for her as she grows.
+Even if your small baby doesn’t need this much milk yet, if your goal is to feed them only on your milk, it makes sense to aim for a full supply, so that you will have plenty of milk for them as they grow.

 Although formula instructions suggest increasing the amount in line with the baby’s weight (feeding a certain number of ml per kg of baby weight), human milk supply doesn’t work like this – the daily amount stays the same from about 1-6 months, and this is probably a better guide.
 If you can get to a full milk supply by the end of the first month, you’ll be making as much milk as your baby will ever need!